Do you know all those books that teach you how to make your team great or how to push your team to rock-star performance? Toss them aside.

 “If the group prevents members from doing what they want and need to do, if it compromises their personal learning, or if members’ main reactions to having been in the group are frustration and disillusionment, then the costs of generating the group product were too high.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).

-How you can use this criteria
+How can you use this criterion?

-I will conclude with Hackman’s brief summary of team effectiveness:
+Finally, consider Hackman’s brief summary of team effectiveness:

 “All that is necessary for effectiveness is output judged acceptable by those who receive or use it, a team that winds up its work at least as capable as when it started, and members who are at least as satisfied as they are frustrated by what has transpired.
 The challenge is to generate ways of understanding, designing, and managing teams that help them meet or exceed these modest criteria.”
 Excerpt From: J. Richard Hackman, Leading Teams: Setting the Stage for Great Performances (2002).